-The Ati-Atihan celebrations are a week-long affair in Kalibo city, starting on the second Monday of January and finally culminating on the third Sunday of January every year.
-That one week witnesses the entire city turning into a massive party with thousands of locals, as well as visitors, coming out and celebrating on the streets.
-Although each day during the festival week is dedicated to a specific event or activity (street parade, pageant night, music concerts, street dancing, etc.), the final 2 days of the festival are considered to be most important.
-While the penultimate day (Saturday) witnesses a massive parade that begins at 4 in the morning, followed by a ritual of blessing children, the final day (Sunday) witnesses a religious procession along with the transfer of an image of Santo Nino to the St. John Baptist Cathedral.
+The Ati-Atihan celebrations in Kalibo city, usually start in early January.
+The city turns into a massive party with thousands of locals, as well as visitors, coming out and celebrating on the streets.
+Although each day during the festival is dedicated to a specific event or activity (street parade, pageant night, music concerts, street dancing, etc.), the final 2 days of the festival are considered to be most important.
+While the penultimate day witnesses a massive parade that begins at 4 in the morning, followed by a ritual of blessing children.
+The final day is a religious procession along with the transfer of an image of Santo Nino to the St. John Baptist Cathedral.

 Kalibo happens to be the only city where Ati-Atihan is celebrated.
-However, if you are unable to make it here but still want to get a taste of Filipino celebrations, the fiesta bearing the most resemblance to Ati-Atihan is the Sinulog festival of Cebu, celebrated on the third Sunday of January just like Ati-Atihan.
-Moreover, Sinulog is also a week-long fiesta to pay homage to the infant Jesus, so it’s a great opportunity to be a part of similar festivities even if you cannot make it to Kalibo.
+However, if you are unable to make it here but still want to get a taste of Filipino celebrations, the fiesta bearing the most resemblance to Ati-Atihan is the Sinulog Festival of Cebu, celebrated on the third Sunday.
+Sinulog is also a fiesta that pays homage to the infant Jesus, so it’s a great opportunity to be a part of similar festivities.

 Planning the logistics for the Ati-Atihan festival